tiburona/likhtik_scripts/spike_data_processing/documentation/analysis_config_reference.md

 ## CORRELOGRAM ##

-Same as for cross-correlation, just change "data_type" to "correlogram".
+Same as for cross-correlation, just change "calc_type" to "correlogram".

 ### Opts for `plot_group_stats` ###